Five ways to reignite your business in the new financial year

 With half of small businesses going under in their first three years and poor cashflow being cited as the top cause, there’s no denying how critical it is to get it right.
 In simple terms, you have to know the ebb and flow of your cash so you can meet your tax and super obligations, including:

-Check out our Five-Step Guide to Killer Cashflow.
+Check out our Five-step guide to a killer cashflow.
 We ask expert Tim Hoopmann and our SMEs how they do it.

 5. Expand online